DataBiosphere/toil/docs/appendices/deploy.rst

    $ cd my_project
    $ export PYTHONPATH="$PWD"
    $ cd /some/other/dir
-   $ python -m workflow.main --batchSystem=kubernetes …
+   $ python3 -m workflow.main --batchSystem=kubernetes …

 Also note that the root directory itself must not be package, i.e. must not contain an ``__init__.py``.